ripley57/CW_Tools/tools/java/spock/demo11/README.md

 called or even the arguments that were passed for this call).
 You can examine these characteristics afterwards and decide if they are what you expect.

-In this demo, we stub the "TemperatureReader interface", and mock the "ReactorControl" concrete class.
+In this demo, we stub the "TemperatureReader interface", and also mock the "ReactorControl" concrete class.

 To run the Spock test: